derpyypigeon/derpyypigeon/README.md

 Call me Pigeon or Birdie! she/her is preferred, they/them is also fine! i'm 18, and im asexual and greyromantic

-all queer people are safe around me 🏳️‍🌈

 Sign my atabook and strawpage if you'd like!: https://pigeonnns.straw.page | https://derpypigeon.atabook.org